 2. Choose the Source of Fuel

 The source of fuel for your furnace will depend on the connections available in your home.
-Natural gas or electricity may be suitable for newer homes, with gas being the most inexpensive way to heat your home.
+Typically, there are five common varieties of fuel.
+These include:

 3. Determine the Right Size